MoAshrafPT/Quality_Assurance_Task1/Testing_Frameworks.md

    - **Use Cases**: Automating browser tasks, end-to-end testing for web applications.
    - **Advantages**: Full control over Chrome/Chromium, powerful for end-to-end testing.
    - **Limitations**: Limited to Chromium-based browsers.
+   - **Example**: A digital marketing company uses Puppeteer to automate the generation of reports by taking screenshots of data visualizations on their web dashboard.

 ## Manual Testing Frameworks